Why doctors die

 • Recent patient with a poor outcome

-Why doctors die: Conclusions
+Why doctors die: conclusions

-This article has examined the very sensitive area of physician suicide.
 We have explored why doctors die in such great numbers, how we end up with higher mental illness, substance abuse, and suicide rates than other groups.

 We explore these barriers to help-seeking in physicians in Part 2.